martinkearn/Content/Demos/Machine Learning and Cognitive/ML Studio Car Sales.md

 ## Convert to Predictive Experiment
-So far the experiment has just been a 'training experiment'.
-We now need to convert it to a model that can be used to score new data.
+So far the experiment has just been a training experiment.
+We now need to convert it to a predictive model that can be used to score new data.

 Run the experiment

-Setup Web Service > Predictive Web Service
+Setup Web Service > `Predictive Web Service`

 Run the new predictive experiment (takes approx 30 seconds)